Arison7/muzeyt/README.md

 - [ ] Implement full file exploration
 - [ ] Implement starting with file as a flag (passing the file to the player)
 - [x] Different file types with Symphonia
+- [ ] Ui scalling with bigger terminals

 ## Author